ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 ```
 Try solving `[W] Mul alpha (Vec beta) beta`.
 This unifies wtih the instance
 with `b := beta, beta := Vec delta, a := alpha` where `delta` is fresh.
 So we get a loop, just as before.
-GuidedInference does not have guaranteed termination.
+SingleChoiceInference does not have guaranteed termination.

 ### Example 2